10 September 2021

 Whatever it is, wherever it is – the role of the marketer is to envisage this place and make decisions about the customer experience to maximise the chance and value of purchase.

-This is called a Place Strategy.
+This is called a Place Strategy

 Place strategy is one of FOUR marketing levers that make up the traditional marketing model (the so-called Four P's of Marketing) that comprise Marketing Strategy.
 See What is Marketing?

-The Place Strategy - Designing the sales transaction environment and process
+The Place Strategy - designing the sales transaction environment and process

-Having gone to all the trouble of designing a beautiful, carefully crafted product, the marketer doesn't want the customer's first encounter with the product to be marred by a less than satisfactory presentation or experience.
+Having gone to the trouble of designing a beautiful, carefully crafted product, the marketer doesn't want the customer's first encounter with the product to be marred by a less than satisfactory presentation or experience.
 Companies go to a lot of trouble to ensure the environment within which the product is showcased and sold supports the consumer experience and enhances the brand.

 At the extreme end of the spectrum luxury car marques (think Porsche, Lamborghini, Aston Martin, Bugatti) are displayed in sparkling clean show rooms, the salesperson is dressed in a tailored suit, the furniture is plush, the decor is architectural, the car is carefully lit.